BarbyKelly/project-5/README.md

   - Category (A-Z)
   - Category (Z-A)
 - Sorting options is highlighted on hover
-- Click on Sorting option sorts products as required, and all of the Art is displayed in requested order
+- Clicking Sorting option sorts products as required, and all of the Art is displayed in requested order
 - User may choose eg 'Variety of Art', 10 products displayed, and then opt to sort the category by Author (A-Z), which results in all 10 Variety of Art products sorted by Author A-Z